dnsimple/dnsimple-support/content/articles/redirector.markdown

     blog.foo.com to bar.com/blog

-However, any URL passed by the user will be passed to the resulting domain.
+Note that any path or query information passed by the user will be passed to the resulting URL.
 So if you set up a redirect from blog.foo.com to myfooblog.com then when the user goes to blog.foo.com/awesome_article they will be redirected to myfooblog.com/awesome_article.

 ## Wildcard URL redirects